DJtheTiki/home-lab-notes/README.md

 I'm always learning — feel free to reach out if you have feedback or suggestions.

-"Passwords are intentionally omitted from write-ups to keep the challenge fun for others — the focus here is on methodology and problem-solving."
+Passwords are intentionally omitted from write-ups to keep the challenge fun for others — the focus here is on methodology and problem-solving.